ng256/Activation-Key/README.md

 # Activation Key.
 Represents the activation key used to protect your C# application.
+It is also called a license key, product key, product activation, software key and even a serial number.
+It is a specific software-based key for a computer program.
+It certifies that the copy of the program is original.
 The key can be stored as a human readable text for easy transfering to the end user.
-Contains methods for generating the cryptography key based on the specified hardware and software environment.
-An additional feature is the ability to embed any information into the key.
+Contains methods for generating the cryptography key based on the specified hardware and software binding.
+An additional feature is the ability to embed any information directly into the key.
 This information can be recovered as a byte array during key verifying.

 ## Format.
 Key format: DATA-HASH-TAIL